SocksTheWolf/AntiScamBot/docs/faq.md

 ### How do I join the group?

 This isn't a formal collective or anything of the sort.
-It's literally a bunch of people who keep getting commission scams and those that have community servers that use ScamGuard.
+It's literally a bunch of people who keep getting commission scams and those that have community servers that use {{ site.bot_name }}.

 ### I don't have a Discord server, can I join the TAG server?